DFHack/dfhack/docs/Lua API.rst

   Returns true *x,y,z* of the item, or *nil* if invalid; may be not equal to item.pos if in inventory.

+* ``dfhack.items.getBookTitle(item)``

+  Returns the title of the "book" item, or an empty string if the item isn't a "book" or it doesn't have a title.
+A "book" is a codex or a tool item that has page or writings improvements, such as scrolls and quires.

 * ``dfhack.items.getDescription(item, type[, decorate])``

   Returns the string description of the item, as produced by the ``getItemDescription``